 The Foundation staff requests strategy and financial information and then conducts a site visit.
 The board then determines whether or not to award a grant to each site visited and how much money to award.

-- The Board determines awards in the First and Third Quarter Board meetings.
+- The Board, typically, determines awards in the First and Third Quarter Board meetings though we try to make decisions sooner when possible.
 The staff communicates the Board’s decisions to each organization visited by the end of the applicable quarter.